camunda/camunda-docs-manual/content/installation/full/was/manual-liberty.md

 * `ejbRemote-3.2`
 * `jndi-1.0`

-To correctly configure the Camunda Platfom 7 Job Executor in WebSphere Liberty, you need to define the following elements in the `server.xml` file:
+To correctly configure the Camunda 7 Job Executor in WebSphere Liberty, you need to define the following elements in the `server.xml` file:

 * `managedExecutorService` - used to configure the thread pool.